laravel/forge-sdk/UPGRADE.md

 ### New Package Name

-The package has moved to the Laravel organisation and should now be referenced as `laravel/forge-sdk` in your `composer.json`.
+The package has moved to the Laravel organization and should now be referenced as `laravel/forge-sdk` in your `composer.json`.

 ### Namespace Changes